 I had to choose the hotel carefully, making sure the one I chose had a permission to keep on operating during the pandemic.
-Alpamayao Guest House II, which you find on Booking.com or Tripadvisor as Hotel Alpamayo Comfortable, was a great choice, with a Peruvian manager who is a professional mountain climber and hiker as well as a mountain guide, who had been living in Europe, including Switzerland, for a dozen years.
+Alpamayao Guest House II, which you find on Booking.com or Tripadvisor as Hotel Alpamayo Comfortable, was a great choice.
+The manager is a Peruvian, a professional mountain climber and hiker as well as a mountain guide, who had been living in Europe, including Switzerland, for more than 15 years.

 Located in the building of the former Hotel America, right on the main street and just a few blocks away from the main square, the hotel complies with the current strict hygienic rules, as one can see in this video.

 My partner and I had a spacious room with a grand bathroom and a balcony overlooking the hilltops of Cordilleras.
 The breakfasts were substantial and filling and we appreciated the help of Eric, the manager, in choosing which places to go to – as several are now closed by the local mountain communities due to the pandemic.